 There is no question that we are in the midst of a global software and AI boom.
 Everywhere you turn the news is discussing the latest platforms that help make your life or workplace more efficient and streamline everyday tasks.
 For those technology companies developing proprietary software, protecting your platform with the right legal protections can mean the difference between gaining a competitive edge or becoming obsolete in the marketplace in just a few years.

-In 2020, 63% of all U.S. patents were “software related,” signaling the growing trend of organizations harnessing the power of artificial intelligence, machine learning, and computer programs.
+In 2023, 62.7% of all granted utility patents were classified as “software related,” signaling the growing trend of organizations harnessing the power of artificial intelligence, machine learning, and computer programs.
 Intellectual property created by your business is one of your most valuable assets, and patenting your software protects your inventions from competitors, illegal use, and more.
 Not only does a software patent prevent unauthorized use from third parties, but there are also ancillary benefits, including increased investor and shareholder confidence, increased revenue, easier venture capital funding, and more.

 Gathering the right legal protections for your software platform is critical in future-proofing your business, and in this guide, we’re going to break down a step-by-step guide for startups looking to patent their software.